mlswg/mls-architecture/draft-ietf-mls-architecture.md

 MLS messages provides per-sender loss detection and ordering that cannot be manipulated by the DS.
 A mechanism for more robust protections is discussed in
 {{?I-D.ietf-mls-extensions}}.
-A DS can cause a partition in the group by partitioning key exchange messages; this can be detected only by out of band comparison (e.g., confirming that all clients have the same `epoch_authenticator` value`).
+A DS can cause a partition in the group by partitioning key exchange messages; this can be detected only by out-of-band comparison (e.g., confirming that all clients have the same `epoch_authenticator` value`).